DmitriBogdanov/UTL/docs/module_parallel.md

  `utl::parallel` does not claim to be superior to vendor-optimized concurrency frameworks, what it does is expose a simple threading API with a concise (~`600` L.O.C.) implementation written entirely in standard C++17.
 As of now this niche seems to be rather empty as there is almost no stand-alone thread pools supporting recursion.

-Below are a few [benchmarks](https://github.com/DmitriBogdanov/UTL/tree/master/benchmarks/module_parallel/) comparing performance of `utl::parallel::ThreadPool` with `std::async` and some other thread pools.
+Below are a few [benchmarks](https://github.com/DmitriBogdanov/UTL/tree/master/benchmarks/module_parallel/) comparing performance of `utl::parallel::thread_pool` with `std::async` and some other thread pools.
 For comparison we will use [bshoshany/thread-pool](https://github.com/bshoshany/thread-pool) and [progschj/ThreadPool](https://github.com/progschj/ThreadPool) as those two seem to be the most popular stand-alone thread pool implementations.

 > [!Important]
 > Consequent benchmarks were measured on a `6`-core `AMD Ryzen 5 5600H` with hyper-threading disabled.
 Compiled with `g++ 11.4.0` at `-O2`.
 Ideal speedup from parallelization would be `600%`.